 I used the top dome as my ceiling plate cover and used the small piece on the inside of the wicker shade to cover up the hole.

 I had to drill a larger hole in both pieces to fit the lamp nipple where the wiring goes through.

 The second cover I used to make a hanging wicker pendant light.

 I purchased(affiliate link – – ->) a cord swag kit from World Market for this one.
 I drilled a larger hole into the dome pieces to fit the cord through.

-I used my wire cutters to cut the cord to string it trhough the small holes.
+I used my wire cutters to cut the cord to string it through the small holes.

-I spliced the wires back together and wrapped with electrical tape.
+I spliced the wires back together and wrapped them with electrical tape.
 You don’t even see that this was done since I cut it right where the wicker shade sits.